Eric Schmitt: Abortion

 On June 24, 2022, minutes after the Supreme Court issued its decision in Dobbs v.
 Jackson Women's Health Organization, which overturned the constitutional abortion protections in Roe v.
 Wade and Planned Parenthood v.
 Casey, Schmitt issued a declaration that his office would enforce a law passed in 2019 that effectively banned abortion in Missouri.

 Criminal justice

 As attorney general, Schmitt supported an effort in the Missouri legislature to increase the number of police officers in St. Louis City by lifting the residency requirement for police officers.

-National Conservatism
+National conservatism

-Eric Schmitt supports national conservative positions.
-Speaking at the 2025 National Conservatism Conference, Schmitt declared that "National conservatism is an idea whose time has arrived".
-In this speech, Schmitt criticized the belief that America was a nation defined by a shared set of values and principles.
-Instead, he argued that America was a nation built by settlers as a homeland for themselves and their descendants.
-Schmitt declared that "we Americans are sons and daughters of the Christian Pilgrims that poured out from Europe’s shores to baptize a new world in their ancient faith" and that "America belongs to us, and only us".
+Schmitt supports national conservative positions.
+Speaking at the 2025 National Conservatism Conference, Schmitt said, "National conservatism is an idea whose time has arrived".
+In his speech, he criticized the belief that the United States is defined by a shared set of values and principles.
+Instead, he argued that it is a nation built by settlers as a homeland for themselves and their descendants.